graciellehigino/ms_range_interactions/manuscript.md

 ## Geographical mismatch and data availability

-The geographical mismatch between predators and preys have ecological consequences such as loss of ecosystem functioning and extiction of populations [@Anderson2016SpaDis; @Dattilo2018EcoNet; @Pringle2016LarHer; @Young2013EffMam].
+The geographical mismatch between predators and preys have ecological consequences such as loss of ecosystem functioning and extinction of populations [@Anderson2016SpaDis; @Dattilo2018EcoNet; @Pringle2016LarHer; @Young2013EffMam].
-Climate change is one of the causes of this, leading, for instance, to the decrease of plants populations due to lack of pollination [@Bullock2000GeoSep;
+Climate change is one of the causes of this, leading, for instance, to the decrease of plants populations due to the lack of pollination [@Bullock2000GeoSep;
 @Afkhami2014MutEff; @Godsoe2017IntBio].
 However, this mismatch can also be purely informational.
 When the distribution of predators and preys do not superpose, it can mean we lack information about the distribution of either species or about their interactions (e.g., predators may be feeding on different species than the ones in our dataset outside the Serengeti ecosystem).
-Here we address part of this problem by comparing the IUCN range maps with GBIF occurrences, which helped us clarify what is the shortfall for each species.
+Here we addressed part of this problem by comparing the IUCN range maps with GBIF occurrences, which helped us clarify what is the shortfall for each species.

 The lack of superposition between IUCN range maps and GBIF occurrences suggests